ucsf-wynton/wynton-website-hpc/docs/hpc/howto/jupyter.md

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex" markdown="1">

-**Reason for _not_ using Conda**: For Conda environments installed in a home directory, both the Python interpreter and all of it's modules reside on the shared parallel file system.
+**Reason for _not_ using Conda**: For Conda environments installed in a home directory, both the Python interpreter and all of its modules reside on the shared parallel file system.
 The operations to look up the needed files are metadata heavy and can strain the parallel file system, resulting in a slower startup performance.

 </div>

-Although you can install Jupyter via [Conda], we highly recommend to install using regular [Python] techniques.
+Although you can install Jupyter via [Conda], we highly recommend installing using regular [Python] techniques.
 The following is known to
 work:

 ```sh